 How Do You Develop Caffeine Addiction?

-It happens when you consume high amounts of caffeine daily for a long period of time.
+You cannot develop a caffeine addiction.
+However, you can develop a caffeine dependence if you consume high amounts of caffeine daily for a long period of time.
 This impacts your brain chemistry and can even impact your body composition.

-Possible Long Term Dangers Of Pre-Workout Addiction
+3 Possible Long Term Dangers Of Pre-Workout Addiction

 This can provide you with a short-term boost, but the increased blood flow can have a negative impact on your blood pressure.
 This can increase your risk of heart disease, strokes, and heart attacks.

-Mental Health Problems
+3. Mental Health Problems